meraki-analytics/cassiopeia/doc/datapipeline.rst

 This is a simple filesystem database, and is therefore both a data source and data sink.
 It is not provided by Cass by default, and needs to be installed separately.
 See :ref:`plugins` for more information.

+SQLAlchemy Database Support
+"""""""""""""""""""""""""""

+This is a database system that supports all databases that `SQLAlchemy <https://www.sqlalchemy.org/>`_ supports.
+It is not provided by Cass by default, and needs to be installed separately.
+See :ref:`plugins` for more information.

 ChampionGG
 """"""""""